A Guide to Groundfishing and Lobstering on the Same Trip

 No. You do not need to remove your trap hauler from your vessel.
 However, it is illegal to haul lobster gear when fishing for groundfish federal Handgear A, Handgear B, or Category D hook permit.

 Can I fish for halibut and lobster on the same trip?

 What species are considered groundfish under federal regulations?
 What are the limits?

 A vessel must have a federal groundfish permit to harvest the following species from federal waters: halibut, cod, haddock, pollock, redfish, white hake, winter flounder (blackback), witch flounder (gray sole), yellowtail flounder, and American plaice (dabs).
 All vessels may possess only one halibut per trip.
 Common pool vessels are subject to additional trip limits for other stocks.
-While sector vessels are not subject to trip limits for allocated stocks, sectors must have quota available for all harvest by sector members.
+While sector vessels are not subject to trip limits for allocated stocks, sector vessels must keep all legal groundfish caught, and sectors must have quota available for all harvest by sector members.
 Sector fishermen should discuss their fishing plans with their sector manager.